|If you wanted to find some especially well-formed

 are probably many other excellent snowflake spots out there.
 The Baltic

-States look pretty good, as are parts of Russia.
+snowflakes, as do parts of Russia.
 I suspect the area

 around Lake Baikal in Siberia has some awesome snowflakes, so that's